-- A body of factual information, given in lectures, practicals and required reading.
-Factual knowledge will be tested in the May theory and practical exams
+- A body of factual information, given in video lectures and demonstration specimens.
+Factual knowledge will be tested in the on-line course quizzes.

-- Logical presentation and summarisation of information on a specific topic without time constraints, tested by writing a course essay on one of 8 topics
+- Logical presentation and summarisation of information on a specific topic without time constraints, tested by writing a course essay on one of 10 topics.

 |Course section 1: Invertebrate groups and marine biology.|